 - Born: 1815 in St Breock, Cornwall

-- Married: Maria Carveth on 5 August 1838 at St Breock, Cornwall.
+- Married: Maria Carveth/Carvett on 5 August 1838 at St Breock, Cornwall.

-- Children: Maria and James had one daughter between them, Mary Jane Lightfoot, born in 1839.
+- Children: Maria and James had one daughter between them, Mary Jane Lightfoot, born in 1839 and possibly a son, Charles, born first quarter of 1840.
 Mary Jane emigrated on 18 September 1855 to Australia where she married John Myers on 6 August 1859 at Balmain, NSW.

 - Mary Jane changed her surname to that of her mother’s maiden name by the time of the 1851 Census, so was married under the name of Mary Jane Carveth.